tomaszkacprzak/tomaszkacprzak.github.io/index.md

 I taught a number of courses on machine learning and data science, cosmology, and astrophysics:

-- *Statistical Methods and Analysis in Experimental Physics* (2019, 2020), MSc course, ETHZ Physics Department
+- *Statistical Methods and Analysis in Experimental Physics* (2019, 2020), MSc course, ETHZ Physics
-- *Advanced Statistical Methods in Cosmology* (2016, 2017), MSc course, ETHZ Physics Department
+- *Advanced Statistical Methods in Cosmology* (2016, 2017), MSc course, ETHZ Physics
 - *Cosmological Probes* (2017), MSc course, ETHZ Physics Department
 - Guest lecturer for UG course *Introduction to Data Science* (2019, 2020), University of Zurich